 A short walk from Putty Beach in Bouddi National Park is the Gerrin Point lookout.
 In the spring, you can take the Bouddi Coastal walk and enjoy the canvas of wildflowers, but in winter you'll want to grab your camera and climb the stairs to the highest vantage point to spot migrating humpback whales.
 The lookout has panoramic views of Maitland Bay, and there's a bench for visitors to take a rest.
 On windy days it’s best to bring a jacket as the location is exposed and you'll feel the wind chill.

 Oz Whale Watching was awarded the New South Wales Gold and Silver Tourism Awards for 2015.
 It’s $94 for adults and each adventure cruise is four hours long.
 Opt for the brekky cruise, which leaves at 8am and see a humpback before lunch.
 If you don’t see a whale, they offer you another trip for free!

 Australian Spirit Sailing offers eco whale watching tours on a four-hour boat trip for up to 12 passengers at a time.
-They offer tours throughout the year, but winter departures leave at 8am and 12.30pm.
+They offer tours throughout the year, departing at 8am and 12.30pm.

-The pricing for this tour starts at $165 for adults and it includes a 2.5-hour whale and dolphin watching cruise in Port Stephens.
-Add on extras like sand-boarding and camel riding at $25 each.
+The pricing for this tour starts at $179 for adults and it includes a 1.5-hour whale and dolphin watching cruise in Port Stephens, a visit to native wildlife sancturay, Walkabout Wildlife Park, and sand-boarding at Stockton Beach.